Introduction to Denver, Colorado

 Denver, located at the junction of the South Platte River and Cherry Creek, is the state capital and largest city in Colorado.
 Situated 5672 feet above sea level in the shadows of the Rocky Mountains, Denver is known as the "Mile High City."
 It was named after James W. Denver, governor of the Kansas Territory that included parts of Colorado.
 Prospectors settled Denver in 1858 with the discovery of gold on the shores of Cherry Creek.
 The opening of gold and silver mines in the 1870s and 1880s brought prosperity to the growing city.
 Installation of military bases in the area after World War II triggered even more rapid growth.

-Today, Denver has a fast-growing population of around 560,000 and is an important commercial, industrial and transportation hub.
+Today, Denver is an important commercial, industrial and transportation hub.
 Its economy is buoyed by the telecommunications and biomedical technology industries, as well as mining, construction, real estate and tourism.
-Denver is home to a US Mint and numerous federal agencies, including the Environment al Protection Agency and the National Oceanic and Atmospheric Administration.
+Denver is home to a US Mint and numerous federal agencies, including the Environmental Protection Agency and the National Oceanic and Atmospheric Administration.
 Denver International Airport, opened in 1995, is the largest airport in North America, spread over 53 square miles.

 The Black American Western Museum, dedicated to correcting black history, is housed in the home of Dr. Justina Ford, Denver's first black physician, in the neighborhood just north of the city.
 The Denver Art Museum, with one of the largest Native American art collections in the world, is located in the south of the city.
 Three miles east of downtown is the Denver Museum of Nature & Science, which has an IMAX Theatre, a planetarium and a reputation as one of the premier natural history museums in the country.
 Red Rocks Park, in the hills just west of Denver, hosts some of the most popular acts in music in a 9,000-seat natural amphitheater carved into red sandstone rock formations that are 70 million years old.
 About 20 miles west of Denver is Golden, offering scenic mountains and a guided tour of the Coors Brewery.
 A few miles further west is the Buffalo Bill Memorial Museum, located near the site of the famous gunslinger's burial in 1917.